pyOpenSci/lessons/clean-modular-code/activity-1/clean-code-activity-1.md

 While you will implement the items below in the next activity, you will create pseudocode in this activity to identify:

 * How the code could be more DRY.
 Are elements repeated?
-* How the code could be more modular.
+* How the code could be made more modular.

 ### If you want to use an LLM to support your learning